-Multiple bespoke questionnaires were then uploaded into Greenstone’s SupplierPortal supply chain software, and then automatically distributed to the relevant suppliers according to geography and service category.
+Multiple bespoke questionnaires were then uploaded into Greenstone’s SupplierPortal, supply chain sustainability software, and then automatically distributed to the relevant suppliers according to geography and service category.

 Supplier responses were assessed against pre-defined criteria using the automated assessment tools in the supplier portal, such as scorecards to generate performance scores.

 In particular, flags were used to identify high-risk responses, with the corresponding suppliers placed into the risk management area in order to manage the remediation process.
 All high-risk suppliers were sent an action plan, with associated deadlines, through SupplierPortal, Greenstone's supply chain sustainability software solution.
 Suppliers and the bank communicated directly around these actions until the risks were brought to a satisfactory conclusion and signed off.

 SupplierPortal, Greenstone's supply chain sustainability software solution now provides the bank with a central system for reviewing new and existing suppliers and managing supplier compliance on an ongoing basis.
-It is a requirement for all of the bank’s suppliers to complete the process and sets the standard expected in relation to ethical practices.
+It is a requirement for all of the bank’s suppliers to complete the process and set the standard expected in relation to ethical practices.

 The analysis tools provide immediate email notification of non-compliances enabling the bank to deal with exceptions, which has unlocked the bank’s ability to address supplier risk at scale.
 Scoring of suppliers also ensures that year on year improvements are made and minimum performance thresholds met.